Arts Council of Wales (Cyngor Celfyddydau Cymru)

 Overview

-Arts Council of Wales (Cyngor Celfyddydau Cymru) was established as the national development agency for the arts in Wales.
-As a registered charity (1034245), they distribute approximately £30 million annually in multi-year funding alone, plus additional project-based grants through National Lottery and Welsh Government funding.
-Led by CEO Dafydd Rhys and Chair Maggie Russell, the organization has undergone strategic transformation with their 2024-2034 strategy focusing on five key priorities: prioritize, take action, simplify, career development, and transform.
-The Arts Council recently completed a major Investment Review in 2023, allocating £29.6 million to 81 organizations, 23 of which received multi-year funding for the first time.
+Arts Council of Wales (Cyngor Celfyddydau Cymru) is the national development agency for the arts in Wales.
+As a registered charity (1034245), they distribute funding through National Lottery and Welsh Government sources, supporting organisations and individuals across Wales.
+Led by CEO Dafydd Rhys and Chair Maggie Russell, the organisation operates under a 2024-2034 strategy focusing on five key priorities: prioritise, identify, take action, simplify, and career development.
+The Arts Council's Investment Review allocates multi-year funding to portfolio organisations based on six core principles, supporting the development of a vibrant arts sector across Wales.

 Funding Priorities

-• Creative Steps for Individuals: Up to £5,000 for career development (fixed deadlines)
+• Creative Steps for Individuals: Up to £7,500 plus access costs for career development (fixed deadlines, for those from underrepresented backgrounds)

-• Multi-year Funding: Substantial core funding for established organizations (periodic reviews, currently paused for new applicants)
+• Multi-year Funding: Substantial core funding for established organisations (periodic Investment Reviews)

 • Capital Investment: Up to £8 million available for infrastructure projects (competitive process)